graysonlee123/Vue-Subscription-Tracker/README.md

 ### General

-[] Handle removing error on lost focus for an error'd field's input [] Date picker needs to show previous month and next month days - make look and interact more like ticktick's [] Landing page
+[] Maybe add a modals popup - for updating password, things like that [] Handle removing error on lost focus for an error'd field's input [] Date picker needs to show previous month and next month days - make look and interact more like ticktick's [] Landing page